Eligibility and criteria

 Yes.
 A business can submit a nomination, but we require the name of an individual who will represent the nomination.

 Yes.
-A person can be nominated for up to two (2) award categories.
-However, a person or business can only win one (1) award.
+An individual can be nominated for up to two (2) award categories.
+An organisation can only be nominated for one (1) category.
+However, an individual or organisation can only win one (1) award.

 Yes, you can nominate someone to whom you are related.
 However, referees cannot be relatives.